 While we’re on the topic of follower engagement, knowing how to properly handle negative feedback is integral to protecting your brand.
 And by properly handle, we don’t mean ignore, hide or delete.
 The only time a negative post should be removed from your page is if it violates your community standards or is abusive.
 Otherwise, it’s imperative that you respond constructively (not defensively) to negative comments by acknowledging the issue and offering to move the conversation to a private messaging platform or offline altogether (think email or even a phone conversation).
 Choosing not to respond at all can make your followers feel neglected, and deleting negative feedback from your page can give the impression that you are trying to cover up an issue.

 - Treating all social platforms as equal

 Just because you can be on many social media platforms all at once, doesn’t mean you should be.
-Not only is it difficult to maintain the momentum needed to be successful on multiple platforms, many brands’ core audience is concentrated on 2 or 3 platforms.
+Not only is it difficult to maintain the momentum needed to be successful on multiple platforms, but many brands’ core audience is also concentrated on 2 or 3 platforms.
 It’s a better use of your time, energy and resources to cultivate your presence on the social platforms favored by the target markets that influence your success rather than trying to be all things to all users.